-The mound was created by Atum, the original creator god and an aspect of Re.
+The mound was created by Atum, the original creator god (and therefore an aspect of Re).
 As he was all alone in the beginning, he had to create the earth and the various elements by means of masturbation.

 The primordial mound was called the benben, and it was upon this mound that the very first rays of light shone at the beginning of time.
 It was believed to be located at Heliopolis, a site which remained an important cult center throughout Egyptian history.

 In ancient Egypt, both obelisks and pyramids symbolized the benben, and were thus associated with the sun, Re and the creative aspect of nature.